awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/creating_redshift_application/Readme.md

      }
 ```
 ### Create the CSS File
-This application uses a CSS file named **stles.css** file that is used for the menu.
+This application uses a CSS file named **styles.css** file that is used for the menu.

 ```css
   body>header {